 • Scheduled Personal Property: Provides additional coverage for valuable items like jewelry, art, or collectibles that exceed the standard personal property limits.

 • Water Backup: Covers damage caused by water backing up through sewers or drains, which is typically excluded from standard policies.
+Note that water backup is different from flood insurance, which is a separate policy.

 • Identity Theft: Offers assistance and financial protection if your identity is stolen.